 Dogs: | Not allowed |

-The Fairfax Walk is very easy to travel to by car.
-Once you’re in Manly, follow Darley Road to North Head, and then follow North Head Scenic Drive to the end.
+The Fairfax Walk is easily accessible by car.
+Once you’re in Manly, follow Darley Road to North Head, and continue along North Head Scenic Drive until you reach the end.

-There is a well-sized parking area where the walk starts, with ticket machines available to pay for your National Park parking fees.
-From the car park, make your way to the Fairfax Track signpost, which marks the start of this scenic loop walking trail.
+A spacious parking area marks the start of the walk, with ticket machines available for paying the National Park parking fees.
+From the car park, head to the Fairfax Track signpost, which signals the beginning of this scenic loop trail.

-The Fairfax Walk also forms part of the North Head Walk, a 9.5 km circuit trail that starts and ends at Manly Beach.
+The Fairfax Walk is also part of the North Head Walk, a 9.5 km circuit trail that starts and finishes at Manly Beach.

 P: Parking